eclipse-threadx/getting-started/Microchip/ATSAME54-XPRO/readme.md

     az iot hub monitor-events --device-id MyMicrochipDevice --hub-name {YourIoTHubName}
     ```

-1. To force the Microchip XPro to reconnect and send telemetry, press **Reset**.
+1. To force the Microchip E54 to reconnect and send telemetry, press **Reset**.

     View the telemetry in the console's JSON output.